About This Project

 My goal is search for new species in Asteronyx loveni in the museum collections.
 To accomplish this, we set out to accomplish the following:

 First, I will visit two European museums to collect samples for DNA analysis.
-From the target areas (Indian Ocean, African Coast, Atlantic Ocean, North Sea and Antarctic Ocean) we will collect a total of 100 specimens, 20 specimens for each area.
-For each specimen, we will provide morphological observation for future description.
+From the target areas (Indian Ocean, African Coast, Atlantic Ocean, North Sea and Antarctic Ocean) I will collect a total of 100 specimens, 20 specimens for each area.
+For each specimen, I will provide morphological observation for future description.

 Second, funding will allow me to purchase regents and kits to DNA analysis based on COI gene for the collected 100 specimens.
 Using this analysis, I can recognize the potential new species.